 have rooftop solar PV participate in a solar program.
 Regulators will need to create rules or tariffs regarding appropriate sizes of community solar gardens that are allowed to interconnect at an interconnection point.
-It is important to note that customers with rooftop PV or community solar still rely on the value of the grid for service and as an avenue to sell excess energy.

 2. Combined Heat and Power (CHP)

 Combined Heat and Power systems, often referred to as cogeneration or CHP, provide both electric power and heat from a single fuel source.
 While most power plants in the United States create steam as a byproduct that is released as waste heat, a CHP system captures the heat and uses it to generate electricity which is used for many purposes such as heating, cooling, domestic hot water, and for industrial processes.
 CHP systems can use a diverse set of fuels to operate including natural gas, biomass, coal and process wastes.
 CHP can achieve efficiencies of over 80 percent, compared to 50 percent for conventional technologies.34